akabhowmick/QueensFinestPrints/README.md

 ## Future changes:
 - Personal Account Dashboards
 - Update company tagline
-- bulk options and options should pop up
+- Update so that in cart the bulk options and item options reflect the selected options on refresh

 - double check emails (1/3)
+- bulk and options saved into the item => incorporate into the email

+- home page ugly
+- for the mobile device and banner have a simple scroll down to reveal the details